 Just as it is important to take care of our bodies, it is also important to take care of our planet.
 The good news?
 There are many ways you can tackle both of these tasks at once.
 If you’re looking for a few healthy, earth-conscious alternatives to improve your body and the planet—and consider these three tips for a better you and a better earth.

-Use “greener” cleaners.
+1. Use “greener” cleaners.

 Just like many of the good things we do for our bodies are good for the earth, many of the chemicals that are harmful to us are just as harmful to the environment.
 We’re looking at you toxic, chlorine-based cleaners.
 While the effects may be positive when it comes to killing harmful germs, many of the cleaners on the market aren’t good for our bodies or the earth.
-Here’s a plan.
 Start using green cleaners by checking the labels to make sure they’re non-toxic, bleach-free solutions.

 Can you imagine the amount of energy the world could save if everyone turned off the power at home to go outside for just an hour a day?
 Earthhour.org did.
-Check out this they put together showing how much energy we can save if we went powerless for just one hour.
+Check out their research showing how much energy we can save if we went powerless for just one hour.
 Now imagine how great we’d all feel if we spent that hour exercising!

-Priority Health members can check Wellbeing Hub to see which activities or programs are right for them based on their health plan.
+Priority Health members can check the Wellbeing Hub to see which activities or programs are right for them based on their health plan.
 If you’re not a member, talk to your health insurance provider to see if any programs in your part of Michigan support your health and environmental goals.